Semantic-Org/Semantic-UI-Docs/README.md

 ### Generating SUI for Docs

-Before running server you will need to build your UI files for the docs.
-Semantic UI includes a special command to build files for a docs instance that must be run from an adjacent Semantic UI folder. for example with a directory vendor -> SemanticUI place docs folder inside vendor to reflect vendor -> SemanticUI | docs
+for example with a directory vendor -> SemanticUI place docs folder inside vendor to reflect vendor -> SemanticUI | docs

 ```